Welcome to the blog

 • Ask how reproducible technical replicates are.

-Expression and differential expression files will be read into R. The R analysis will make use of the transcript-level expression and differential expression files from stringtie/ballgown.
+Expression and differential expression files will be read into R. The R analysis will make use of the gene-level expression estimates from HISAT2/Stringtie (TPM values) and differential expression results from HISAT2/htseq-count/DESeq2 (fold-changes and p-values).

 Start RStudio, or launch a posit Cloud session, or if you are using AWS, navigate to the correct directory and then launch R: